 Radiology Technologist Schools and Careers in Maine

 The following guide to radiologic technologist and technician schools in Maine is designed to help you make an informed decision on the best school for you.
 Maine’s colleges and universities offer a range of programs in radiologic technology, from general practice in radiography to specialized study in areas like diagnostic sonography and mammography.
-You can also consider online radiologic technologist programs for earning a degree or certificate in this field; some students find that an online format is a more convenient and efficient way to earn an education that will support their future careers.
+You can also consider online radiologic technologist programs for earning a degree or certificate in this field.
+Some students find that an online format is a more convenient and efficient way to earn an education that will support their future careers.
 Read about the difference between radiology technologists and radiology technicians.
 Learn more about radiologic technologist schools in Maine and potential career tracks by continuing below to our table of rad tech programs, profiles of select schools, and career and salary information.

 Quick Facts

-- 1 school offers a certificate program in radiologic science.1
+• 1 school offers a certificate program in radiologic science.1

-- 5 schools offer an associate’s degree in radiologic science.1
+• 5 schools offer an associate’s degree in radiologic science.1

-- 1 school offers a bachelor’s degree in radiologic science.1
+• 2 schools offer a bachelor’s degree in radiologic science.1

-- No schools offer a master’s or advanced degree in radiologic science.1
+• No schools offer a master’s or advanced degree in radiologic science.1

-- 4 schools have medical imaging programs accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).2
+• 4 schools have medical imaging programs accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).2

-- No schools have medical imaging programs accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).3
+• No schools have medical imaging programs accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).3

-- No schools have medical imaging programs accredited by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology (JRCNMT).4
+• No schools have medical imaging programs accredited by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology (JRCNMT).4

 Maine Medical Imaging Schools Comparison

-We have designed the following table to allow you to easily compare all of the not-for-profit radiologic technology and medical imaging programs in Maine on a variety of factors.
+We have designed the following table to allow you to easily compare the not-for-profit radiologic technology and medical imaging programs in Maine on a variety of factors.
 You should check with the Radiologic Technology Board of Examiners (the Board) to ensure that the program you are considering will meet licensure requirements.

-- — indicates none.
+• — indicates none.

-- N.Av. indicates no data available.
+• N.Av. indicates no data available.

 Select Schools in Maine with Radiology Technologist Degree Programs